basicallydan/skifree.js/README.md

 * Make a pull request with your awesome additions.
 * Maybe raise an issue?

+If you'd like an easy way to see how the game works, you can play the original in an Emulator: https://archive.org/details/win3_WINSKI

 ## Contributors

 Here's some lovely people who were kind enough to have opinions and spirit enough to make a pull request.